-These double-diacritic marks have a very high combining class-higher than all other non-spacing marks except U+0345 iota subscript-and so always are at or near the end of a combining character sequence when canonically reordered.
-In rendering, the double diacritic will float above other diacritics above (or below other diacritics below)-excluding surrounding diacritics-as shown in Figure 7-9.
+The double-diacritical marks have a very high combining class-higher than all other nonspacing marks except U+0345 iota subscript-and so always are at or near the end of a combining character sequence when canonically reordered.
+In rendering, the double diacritic will float above other diacritics above (or below other diacritics below)-excluding surrounding diacritics-as shown in Figure 7-10.

-Figure 7-9.
+Figure 7-10.
 Positioning of Double Diacritics